Vyral/brett-jennings-recruiting/_posts/2019-07-03-having-a-say-in-your-fate-as-an-agent.md

 5:00—Which players make up the largest base in the middle

-7:44—Zillow’s approach to deciding where the best leads go: Solo agents, teams, or brokerages&nbsp;
+7:44—Zillow’s approach to deciding where the best leads go: solo agents, teams, or brokerages&nbsp;

 8:35—What does all of this mean for you?&nbsp;